 Edinburgh is an incredible city for festivals, with the most famous likely being the Edinburgh Fringe Festival.
 Held for three weeks in August, this is the world’s largest performing arts festivals, with a firm focus on comedy.
 Over the three week period the festival runs there are thousands of acts and performances, ranging from unknowns looking for their big breakthrough through to international comedy stars.

 At the other end of the festival season, Edinburgh plays host to one of the world’s most celebrated New Year’s Eve parties – Hogmanay.
-I attended this for the end of 2014, and can honestly say it was the best New Year’s Eve festival I’ve ever attended, with everything from Viking Processions through to international singers and incredible fireworks.
+We have attended three times, and can honestly say it’s the best New Year’s Eve festival we’ve ever attended, with everything from Viking Processions through to international singers and incredible fireworks.

 Definitely one to add to your list.
 Read more about some of Edinburgh’s fantastic festivals and how to plan your visit in this comprehensive guide to the Edinburgh Festivals.